 As with any form of financing, debt structure and payment schedule will depend on the bank, your credit history, and your relationship with the lender.
-Due to these factors (as well as numerous others), you might not be able to receive a loan unless it’s secured.
+Due to these factors, as well as many others, you might not be able to receive a loan unless it’s secured.

 Before applying, we suggest determining whether you’ll need to pursue a secured or unsecured loan.
 In this post, we’ll help you decide which option is the best option for your company right now.